linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 That's it for the vanilla IRS, hopefully as understandable as possible.
 In the following part we will use the basic principles we covered here and delve into the basics of other commonly mentioned swaps such as ASW, TRS and XCCY.

-Topic Question Today is September  $10 ^ {\mathrm {i t h}}$ , 2021.
-I want to value a par swap ( $1MM$  notional) that started on Sep  $3 ^ {\mathrm {r d}}$  when 3ML was 0.1155 and the fixed coupon was  $0.887147 \%$ .
+Topic Question Today is September  $10^{\mathrm{it h}}$ , 2021.
+I want to value a par swap ( $1MM$  notional) that started on Sep  $3^{\mathrm{rd}}$  when 3ML was 0.1155 and the fixed coupon was  $0.887147 \%$ .
 Rates have not moved at all across the curve.
 Is the premium still 0?
 Is the NPV of the swap still 0?
 Assume ACT/360 daycounts for both legs.
 I don't need numbers, just intuition.

 No, the premium is not zero but yes, the NPV of the swap is zero.
 If the curve has not changed at all then the valuation of each leg should still be the same (the forward term structure remains unchanged on the floating leg) so the NPV of each leg should still be the same.
 The reason why the premium isn't 0 though is because over the 7 days (Sep  $3^{rd}$  to Sep  $10^{th}$ ) each leg has accrued a different amount of accrued interest for the first coupon (the fixed at  $0.887\%$  p.a. and the floating leg at  $0.115\%$  p.a.).
 This means that to exit the swap on the  $10^{th}$  you would have to pay/receive the net accrued interest.